jllisaniuib/H-FastDVDNet/README.md

 A hybrid video denoising approach, where a lightweight neural network uses, as additional input, a pre-denoised sequence obtained with a traditional model-based denoising algorithm (SPTWO).

 Authors: A. Buades, P. Céspedes, J.L.
-Lisani, M. Sánchez
+Lisani, M. Sánchez-Beeckman

 Paper submitted at ICIP2025